bmertcotuk/coin-calculator/README.md

 ## Introduction
 This documentation provides useful information about the implementation and setup of the project.

+## Business Requirements
+* User should be able to pick USD or EUR as a fiat currency.
+* User should be able to enter a fiat amount.
+* User should be able to see updated price every 10 seconds (price availability period).
+* User should be able to see how much BTC they receive along with coin type, date, and the input they provided if they sell the fiat amount.

 ## Technologies Used
 * Java 11
 * Spring Boot (Web, Security, Data JPA, Validation, Test)